edumco/jenkins-examples/docs/docker-installation/readme.md

 This image contains all the good stuff you're going to need and its based on the official LTS.

-I recommend to make a fork from the original repo and tweak for your project needs.
+I recommend to make a fork from the original repository and tweak it for your project needs.